DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 Hold for a second and release to open the map.

 Starting in PJD profile version 1.08, some menus can have the cursor move with motion control.
-Enable it in the "Hogwarts Configuration" tab of [UEVR settings](#open-uevr-settings-in-game)
+Enable it in the "Hogwarts Config" tab of [UEVR settings](#open-uevr-settings-in-game)
 See [Profile Configuration Options](#profile-configuration-options)

 Other menus, and in previous profile versions, the cursor is controlled with the analog-stick.
 Not motion control.